Spotifyd/spotifyd/README.md

 libspotify unfortunately.

 ## Note for PulseAudio users
-spotifyd uses libalsa to play audio.
+Spotifyd uses libalsa to play audio.
 If you are running a distribution that uses pulseaudio, this means that you may not be able to play audio via ALSA and PulseAudio at the same time.
 To fix this, audio from alsa needs to be piped to pulseaudio.